makeusabrew/jaoss-apps-facebook/README.md

 The app comes with test handlers for both authentication and graph API interaction, allowing for fully automated testing by mocking the various Facebook touchpoints.

-In test mode, several routes are exposed wrapping the main application in an iframe - just as on facebook.com - allowing developers to interactively submit POST requests with various ```signed_request``` values, as well as generating their own.
+Several test routes are exposed which wrap the main application in an iframe - just as on facebook.com - allowing developers to interactively submit POST requests with various ```signed_request``` values, as well as generating their own - completely circumventing the need to constantly check the app within a Facebook iframe.

 ## Required Settings